 Turnips are eaten for the thick fleshy root or bulb that the plant produces.
 They have been in cultivation for over 4,000 years and may have been eaten by ancient Romans and early Greeks.
 The leaves and stems of the plant are packed with fiber and nutrients.

 Turnip greens are associated with southern cooking and are an important part of regional diets.
-The best time when to pick turnip greens is when they are young and small for best flavor.
+The best time to pick turnip greens is when they are young and small for best flavor.
 Greens need to be washed well and cooked to soften the tough center rib.

 Growing Turnip Greens